Graduate Student Tuition Support

 All students must remain appropriately enrolled for the entire semester to be eligible for, and to retain tuition remission or an in-state tuition award for the relevant semester.

-Students must be appointed to their positions no later than the first day of classes (as indicated in the University Registrar's Calendar) for the relevant semester.
+Students should be appointed to their positions at the beginning of the relevant semester, preferably no later than the first day of classes (as indicated in the University Registrar's Calendar.)

 Duration of Support

 Eligible graduate students receive tuition remission and/or an in-state tuition award from a fund that is specifically designated for graduate tuition, noted here as the “designated tuition fund” This fund is administered by The Graduate School according to the following criteria:

 - Students in terminal masters' programs are eligible for tuition remission and/or in-state tuition awards from the designated tuition fund for four semesters;

 - Doctoral students (or students in masters then doctoral sequence programs) are eligible for tuition remission and/or in-state tuition awards from the designated tuition fund for up to ten semesters.

 - A student who completes a degree in one academic program, then enrolls in another academic program or changes academic programs without receiving a degree, is only eligible for the maximum semesters of eligibility as noted above during their enrollment at the university, or no more than ten semesters.